 The representatives sit on the Graduate Joint Consultative Committee, Graduate Studies Committee, Faculty Board and the Curators Committee.
 They also, in conjunction with their undergraduate counterparts, organise, chair and minute the termly student-led Open Meeting.
 Their role is to represent the views and concerns of the graduate student body, and so to act as a point of contact for graduate students to put forward any matters they would like to be considered by the Committee or the Board.
-Graduate Student Representatives can be contacted at gradrep@orinst.ox.ac.uk.
+Graduate Student Representatives can be contacted at <a href="mailto:graduate-gra